-The new WFD (Directive (EU) 2018/851 of the European Parliament, amending Directive 2008/98/EC on waste) was approved by the EU in July 2018 and will be transposed into Irish Law by 5 July 2020.
+The new WFD (Directive (EU) 2018/851 of the European Parliament, amending Directive 2008/98/EC on waste) was approved by the EU in July 2018 and has been transposed into Irish Law by 5 July 2020.
 It requires EU Member States to improve their waste management systems, to improve the efficiency of resource use, and to ensure that waste is valued as a resource.

 Key focus of the WFD includes the following.

 - Measures to prevent waste generation.

 - Minimum operating requirements for EPR schemes, to include fee modulation and the concept of necessary costs.

 - The management of municipal waste.

 - Incentives for the application of the waste hierarchy.

 - Measures to encourage the development, production, marketing and use of products suitable for multiple use that contain recycled materials, suitable for re-use and recycling.